-The construction of ITER creates substantial orders for Swiss industry.
-The Swiss Industry Liaison Office is responsible for promoting relations between Swiss companies and organisations associated with the ITER project (ITER Organisation, Fusion for Energy, etc.).
+The construction of ITER generates substantial orders for Swiss businesses.
+The Swiss Industry Liaison Office is responsible for promoting links between Swiss companies and the organisations involved in the ITER project (ITER Organization, Fusion for Energy, etc.).

 Programme de recherche Fusion thermonucléaire contrôlée (french) (PDF, 1 MB, 07.07.2016)Rapport de synthèse 2015

 Programme de recherche Fusion thermonucléaire contrôlée (PDF, 6 MB, 07.08.2015)Rapport de synthèse 2014

 Programme de recherche Fusion thermonucléaire contrôlée (PDF, 2 MB, 07.08.2015)Rapport de synthèse 2013

 Programme de recherche Fusion thermonucléaire contrôlée (PDF, 2 MB, 07.08.2015)Rapport de synthèse 2012